thutahw/tp/docs/DeveloperGuide.md

 #### 3.5.2.
 Responsibilities

 The `Storage` component,
-* can save `UserPref` objects in json format.
+* Saves `UserPref` objects in json format.
-* can parse a json file in the correct format to get a `UserPref` object.
+* Parses a json file in the correct format to get a `UserPref` object.
-* can save `Patient` and `Appointment` data in json format.
+* Saves `Patient` and `Appointment` data in json format.
-* can parse a json file in the correct format to get a `PatientManager` or `AppointmentManager` object.
+* Parses a json file in the correct format to get a `PatientManager` or `AppointmentManager` object.

 ### 3.6.
 Common classes

 Classes used by multiple components are in the `team.baymax.commons` package.

 --------------------------------------------------------------------------------------------------------------------